kubernetes/website/content/en/blog/_posts/2021-07-29-kubernetes-1-21-release-interview.md

 **CRAIG BOX: Let's dig in there a little bit.
 What did computing look like during your childhood?**

 NABARUN PAL: It was a very interesting journey.
 I started exploring computers back when I was seven or eight.
-For my first programming language, if you call it a programming language, I explored Logo.
+For my first programming language, if you call it a programming language, I explored LOGO.

 You have a turtle on the screen, and you issue commands to it, like move forward or rotate or pen up or pen down.
 You basically draw geometric figures.
 I could visually see how I could draw a square and how I could draw a triangle.
 It was an interesting journey after that.
 I learned BASIC, then went to some amount of HTML, JavaScript.